askap-vast/vaster-webapp/docs/installation.md

 sudo chown -R 999:999 /data/vaster_webapp/volumes/django_media
 ```

-Please note that port 80 on the host machine must be open for internet traffic to reach the webapp.
+Please note that ports 80 and 443 on the host machine must be open for internet traffic to reach the webapp.
 Refer to this [guide](https://linuxconfig.org/how-to-open-allow-incoming-firewall-port-on-ubuntu-22-04-jammy-jellyfish) on how to open ports on Ubuntu 22.04.